Carved: The Slit-Mouthed Woman: Plot

-Noboru tells Kyōko that the woman in the photo is Taeko Matsuzaki, his deceased mother, a sickly and unhinged woman who would physically abuse him and his siblings.
-One day, Taeko "disappeared" after killing Noboru's siblings, and after that, rumors and sightings of Kuchisake-onna began.
-Kuchisake-onna has now possessed the mother of Mika's friend, Natsuki.
-Natsuki is taken to Kuchisake-onna's lair, where the spirit cuts her mouth and murders the boy she had abducted from the playground.
-Mika saves Natsuki but she is traumatized and injured.
+Noboru identifies the woman in the photograph as his deceased mother, Taeko Matsuzaki, a sickly and unstable woman who abused him and his siblings.
+After Taeko killed Noboru's siblings, she "disappeared", and rumours and sightings of Kuchisake-onna began.
+The spirit subsequently possesses the mother of Mika's friend, Natsuki, taking Natsuki to its lair, cutting her mouth and murdering the abducted boy.
+Natsuki is found at a park by her father and admitted to hospital.

-Kyōko looks through information on Kuchisake-onna and finds a note stating that the ghost's hideout is a deserted house with a red roof, a description that matches Noboru's childhood home.
-Noboru remembers that his mother tried to have him mercy kill her, telling him that if he did not, she would come back and haunt others.
-Instead, Noboru slit his mother's mouth and stabbed her, then dressed her body up in a coat and mask, and hid it in the closet.
+Kyōko discovers a note stating that Kuchisake-onna's hideout is a deserted house with a red roof, matching Noboru's childhood home.
+Noboru recalls that Taeko had asked him to mercy kill her, warning that she would otherwise return to haunt others.
+Instead, he slit her mouth and stabbed her, dressed her body in a coat and mask, and hid it in a closet.

-Kyōko and Noboru find Mika in the house's basement, and are attacked by Kuchisake-onna.
-Kuchisake-onna captures Noboru and Mika and brutalizes them.
-Kyōko stabs the spirit in the neck, killing and leaving behind the body of Natsuki's mother.
-Mika's mother becomes the new host.
-Noboru fends off the spirit but is fatally wounded.
-Before dying, he beheads her, convinced that doing so will finally vanquish her.
-The decapitation fails to stop Kuchisake-onna, as the only way to defeat Kuchisake-onna is to obliterate Taeko's corpse in the closet, and the spirit possesses Kyōko while she is visiting her daughter, though it could be within a dream like sequence.
+Kyōko and Noboru find Mika in the house's basement and are attacked by Kuchisake-onna, which captures and brutalises them.
+Kyōko stabs the spirit in the neck, apparently killing it and leaving Natsuki's mother's body behind.
+Mika's mother then becomes the new host.
+Noboru fights the spirit but is fatally wounded; before dying, he beheads it, believing this will finally destroy it.
+However, decapitation fails, as the only way to defeat Kuchisake-onna is to obliterate Taeko's corpse in the closet.
+The spirit subsequently possesses Kyōko while she visits her daughter, though this may occur within a dream-like sequence.